autocontracts/permissioned-blocks/whitepaper.md

 ## Privacy of the Statechain

-The Permissioned Blocks security model is designed using a system of assigning capabilities that protect access to the Smart Contract's Statechain.
-The capabilities determine who can access and decrypt the state information and what contract functions they can execute.
+Resolving the statechain data requires being authenticated and authorised to access the statechain.
+Users need to be granted capabilities in order to access the statechain and decrypt the statechain's contents.
+Capabilities are also used to grant authorisation to execute specific smart contract functions.

 The state information is encrypted with a shared contract key.
 The contract key is boxed using the public key of the person being granted access, and stored at an IPFS address that only they can access.